 The name of the external nominee, the Approval of Thesis form, suggestions for exam committee members, the date of the exam, a current CV for the student including publications and presentations, and a one-page, double-spaced abstract with thesis title should be submitted to gradadmin.eeb@utoronto.ca at least seven weeks prior to the intended exam date.
 Please use the "PhD Final Oral Exam Booking Sheet" on the EEB Forms and Documents webpage listed above to provide the date, etc. of the exam.
-The EEB Graduate Office (Kitty Lam) will book a room for the examination and must be informed of any special requirements for equipment or venue.
+We recommend that you propose the timing of the exit seminar and the exam to the Graduate Coordinator before you submit the booking form in case there are any potential problems with the timing (also see the PhD checklist doc on the EEB grad website).
+The EEB Graduate Office (Kitty Lam) or SGS will book a room for the examination and must be informed of any special requirements for equipment or venue.

-The student must provide the EEB Graduate Office (Kitty) with one paper copy of the thesis for the external examiner at least six weeks before the exam date and, at this time, the remaining committee members should be informed of the exam date and given a copy of the thesis (the student should ask if they would prefer a hardcopy and/or a PDF and/or a file in another format).
-Although the FOE can be held at any campus, the St. George campus is recommended to allow the candidate and exam committee chair to complete paperwork at SGS immediately following the examination.
+The student must provide the EEB Graduate Office (Kitty) with a Word document and a pdf of the one paper copy of the thesis for the external examiner at least six weeks before the exam date.
+The supervisor should ask the external if they would like a paper copy of the thesis and, if they would like one, get the copy to Kitty and she will courier it to the external.
+At this time, the student should give the remaining exam committee members a copy of the thesis (the student should ask if they would prefer a hardcopy and/or a PDF and/or a file in another format).
+The exam can be held on any campus but, if it is held at the St. George campus, the exam committee chair can complete paperwork at SGS immediately following the examination.